 Insurance

-There are many questions and misunderstandings about medical insurance coverage and the terms used, especially since the industry keeps changing.
-Once, you might have paid your premiums through your employer group with just a small co-payment of $5 or $10, and the insurance would handle the rest.
-Sadly, things have changed, and it’s more complex now.
-Below, we’ve put together some helpful information to better understand your insurance coverage:
+There are many questions and misconceptions about medical insurance coverage and terminology, especially as the industry keeps evolving.
+In the past, you might have paid your premiums through your employer with a small co-payment of $5 or $10, while the insurance covered the remaining costs.
+Unfortunately, the system has become more complicated.
+Below, we’ve compiled some useful information to help you better understand your insurance coverage.

-Our office will bill your insurance company for all of the services provided to you (office visits, surgeries, procedures, etc.).
-Reimbursement from your insurance to our office is based on our contractual agreement and our participation status.
+Our office will bill your insurance company for all services provided to you (office visits, surgeries, procedures, etc.).
+Reimbursement from your insurance company to our office is based on our contractual agreement and our participation status.
 Your benefit plan will determine your responsibilities for several types of payments.
 Included:

-Coinsurance: After your deductible has been satisfied, your insurance company will pay a percentage of the eligible amount of charges for services.
+Coinsurance: After your deductible has been satisfied, your insurance company will pay a percentage of the eligible amount of service charges.
 You could be responsible for the remaining percentage of expenses beyond the deductible (up to a maximum).
 The percentage is determined by your benefit plan structure with your insurance company.

 The terms under which insurance policies establish these limitations on reimbursement vary widely among policies and depend on your individual contract and benefit plan.

-As the patient, it is your responsibility to know your insurance policy and benefits.
-We strongly encourage you to contact your insurance company to verify your plan benefits (copayments, deductible, and/or coinsurance).
-Co-payments, deductibles, coinsurance and non-covered services are the member’s responsibility, and will be collected up front.
+As the patient, it is your responsibility to understand your insurance policy and benefits.
+We strongly encourage you to contact your insurance company to verify your plan benefits (copayments, deductibles, and/or coinsurance).
+Co-payments, deductibles, coinsurance, and non-covered services are the member’s responsibility and will be collected up front.

 *All of our physicians are also members of the MACIPA network (Mt.
 Auburn Cambridge Independent Practice Association)*